LucaZampieri/hopsuisse.github.io/fullanalysis.md

 ## Note on unique runners

-Some runners may have the same name but a different birth years, or live in different places.
+Given the significant size of the dataset, we encountered some difficulties when trying to distinguish runners according to their attributes, given that names are not unique.

-Checking the demographics of few races, we could notice that there are even some namesakes born the same year but with different residence cities.
-However this does not necessarily mean that there are two different runners, as some people might change residence during their running career - we can find that, by cross-checking our dataset with other resources on the web.
+Checking the demographics of a few races, we could notice that there were even some namesakes born the same year but with different residence cities.
+At first glance this combination (name, birthyear and residence city) could have been used to determine unique runners, *however* this does not necessarily works : some people might just change residence during their running career (indeed we can find that by cross-checking our dataset with other resources on the web) and be idientified as two different people.

-We have therefore decided to define uniquely a runner only upon the unique name - birthday tuples.
+We have therefore decided to stick to a simple rule and to distinguish runners based on their *name* **and** *birthyear* combination.

 ## Statistics across time